 Some people call it an addiction, but we’ve got it totally under control…

-It doesn’t matter whether you enjoy playing the best GameBoy games, the best GameBoy Color games, or the best GameBoy Advance games, when it comes to supercharging your chosen device, there are so many GameBoy accessories out there to make the most of your the best retro handhelds.
+It doesn’t matter whether you enjoy playing GameBoy games from your collection on the go, when it comes to supercharging your chosen device, there are so many GameBoy accessories out there to make the most of all our favourite retro handhelds.

-Anyway, you don’t need to listen to me rambling on any longer; let’s kick off with the first item on our list!
+Anyway, you don’t need to listen to me rambling on any longer; let’s kick off with the first item on our list, the Hyperboy!

 Table of Contents